Britt Wolfe Author

 Songs To Stories is what happens when you take Taylor Swift’s lyrics, add a pinch of overthinking, and stretch them into fully fleshed-out narratives—because obviously, three minutes, or even ten, of emotional devastation isn’t nearly enough.
 Each story takes a song and digs deeper, turning heartbreak, revenge, or starry-eyed romance into something that feels both oddly familiar and completely new.
 It’s a love letter to Taylor’s storytelling and a reminder that there’s always more to the story, especially if you’re willing to write it yourself.
 Think of it as fan fiction, but, like, elevated?

-New stories drop on the 13th of every month—because consistency is key (and I have an unhealthy attachment to deadlines).
+New stories drop on the 13th of every odd-numbered month—because consistency is key (and I have an unhealthy attachment to deadlines).
 So check back often… or don’t, but then you’ll have FOMO, and that’s on you.

-Click here to see the full series.
+Click here for the full series.

 Poetry By Britt Wolfe